PavanRangani/docs/docs/prd/tasks/task-instance.md

 - `Template name` won't be link for the non-admin user.
 - Columns of the subtask
   - Sub-Task Name: If task name is too long, it appears in the next line.
-  - Responsible (Here we are not showing name as a link intentionally)
+  - Responsible (Here we are not showing name as a link intentionally).
+Each username is shown in a multi-line.
   - Due Date: For `Open` Sub-Task, due date is already passed then it shown in red colour.
   - Status: Show `In Progress` status is in the green colour, `On Hold` status is in the golden colour and `Blocked` status in the red colour.
 - On hover, shows vertmore action on the right side.
 Vertmore action for the Open task is `Delete` and the Done task is `Reopen`.